LBTB Call for Proposals 2023B & 2024A

-Links with technical information about the LBT, the available instruments and their performance can be obtained from the LBTO page for investigators.
+Links with technical information about the LBT, the available instruments and their performance can be obtained from the LBTO Science Operations.
 We also have an LBT resource page with additional relevant information.

 With the best regards on behalf of the ISC,